ASA 101, Basic Keelboat Sailing

 Rig/hoist/set sails safely and correctly to obtain proper sail trim using the following lines and controls, if available on the practice vessel

-Without coaching or assistance from the instructor, verbalize appropriate commands and demonstrate competence, safety and good seamanship in the role of Skipper / Helmsman during the maneuvers listed in items 37 – 46.
+Without coaching or assistance, verbalize appropriate commands and demonstrate competence, safety and good seamanship in the role of Skipper / Helmsman during the maneuvers listed in elements 31 – 42.
 Honor all aids to navigation and use properly the basic Navigation Rules.
 Ensure sails are trimmed correctly and the vessel is in control at all times.